 - Types of Vessels and Connections

-When choosing pneumatic fittings, consider the type and size of tubing or hose you'll need, as well as whether it'll be measured in metric or imperial sizes and whether it'll be composed of metal or thermoplastic.
+When choosing pneumatic fittings, consider the type and size of tubing or hose you'll need, as well as whether it'll be measured in imperial or metric sizes and whether it'll be composed of metal or thermoplastic.
 And, first and foremost, you must distinguish between pipe, tube, and hose.

 And also consider which type of fitting connections you need for your industrial needs, including push-in fittings, threaded, barb-to-barb fittings, etc.